 Narratives AI technology platform enables professional photographers to identify images with flaws and get rid of them quickly, only leaving the best photos behind.
 With users in over 160 countries, Narrative is making a name for itself on a global scale.
 Not only does Narrative's staff have a trendy new office on Karangahape road to call home, but they also have flexible working arrangements, an employee stock ownership plan, and, of course, Friday drinks with a bit of ping pong chucked in the mix.

 7. First AML

 Law firms, real estate agencies and accountants (plus many more) rely on First AML’s regulatory technology platform to streamline their anti-money laundering compliance.
 After tripling its headcount in 2020 to 50, First AML has ambitious hiring plans in 2021 and will be opening its first international office in Australia.
 Along with the option to participate in the company's equity scheme, AML recruits have a great opportunity to make a difference in this fast-growing 3-year-old startup.

 Customer experience platform AskNicely has grown a lot during its 5-year existence.
-Not only do they now have offices in three countries, but they are also the number one ranked customer experience platform in the world!
+They now have offices in three countries and are also the number one ranked customer experience platform in the world!
 Understanding that life at a fast-growing startup can be challenging, AskNicely offers a flexible work environment to employees, professional development assistance and taco Tuesdays.
 YUM.